Petting zoo and open farm visits

-Visiting a petting zoo or open farm can be a fun and educational event, but any contact with animals needs to be done in a safe way.
-In rare cases, serious diseases can be spread from animals to people.
+Visiting a petting zoo or open farm can be a fun and educational event, but any contact with animals needs to be done safely.
+In rare cases, animals can spread serious diseases to people.

 Which diseases are commonly spread from animals to people?

-While disease does not happen very often, and is usually mild, severe disease can occur.
+While disease is rare and usually mild, severe disease can occur.
 Some of the most common infections that can spread from animals to humans include:

 - E. coli

-Other, less common diseases include Q fever, psitacosis, toxoplasmosis and worms.
+Other less common diseases include Q fever, psittacosis, toxoplasmosis and worms.